-- 1.2 The Authorities are required to prepare an Authority Monitoring Report (AMR), hereafter referred to as the 'Monitoring Report', as set out in the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) and the Town and Country Planning (Local Planning) England) Regulations 2012.
-The Monitoring Report presents: - Progress made on the timetables set out in the Minerals and Waste Development Scheme (MWDS) for preparing planning documents; - How the policies in the WLP and JMLP are performing against their indicators; - Minerals and waste trends, and relevant planning applications, in order to monitor and review the effect of planning policies in practice. - 1.3 The information contained in this Monitoring Report solely relates to issues connected with mineral and waste activity.
+- 1.2.
+The Authorities are required to prepare an Authority Monitoring Report (AMR), hereafter referred to as the 'Monitoring Report', as set out in the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) and the Town and Country Planning (Local Planning) England) Regulations 2012.
+The Monitoring Report presents: - progress made on the timetables set out in the Minerals and Waste Development Scheme (MWDS) for preparing planning documents; - how the policies in the WLP and JMLP are performing against their indicators; - minerals and waste trends, and relevant planning applications, in order to monitor and review the effect of planning policies in practice. - 1.3.
+The information contained in this Monitoring Report solely relates to issues connected with mineral and waste activity.
 The seven district and borough Councils (Adur, Arun, Chichester, Crawley, Horsham, Mid Sussex, and Worthing) are preparing local plans covering other land-use planning matters including housing and employment.
-These are as follows: - Adur Local Plan (December 2017); - Shoreham Harbour Joint Area Action Plan (October 2019); - Arun Local Plan 2011-2031 (July 2018); - Chichester District Local Plan (July 2015); - Chichester District Site Allocation DPD (January 2019); - Crawley Borough Local Plan (December 2015); - Horsham District Planning Framework (2015); - Mid Sussex District Plan 2014-2031 (2015);
+These are as follows: - Adur Local Plan (December 2017); - Shoreham Harbour Joint Area Action Plan (October 2019); - Arun Local Plan 2011-2031 (July 2018); - Chichester District Local Plan (July 2015); - Chichester Local Plan Review 2035: comments were invited on the preferred approach between December 2018 and February 2019. - Chichester District Site Allocation DPD (January 2019); - Crawley Borough Local Plan (December 2015); - Crawley Borough Local Plan Review The regulation 19 consultation period ran from 20 January to 2 March 2020 - Horsham District Planning Framework (2015); - Horsham Draft Local Plan Consultation took place on the Regulation 18 Draft Local Plan between 17 February and 30 March 2020. - Mid Sussex District Plan 2014-2031 (2015);

-- South Downs National Park Local Plan (July 2019); - Worthing Core Strategy (2011). - 1.4 Reference should also be made to the Authority Monitoring Reports produced by the District and Borough Councils and for the South Downs Local Plan. - 1.5 Some of the primary data required to complete the monitoring report is not directly available for the monitoring year.
-This is partly due to issues surrounding commercial sensitivity of data (particularly the case for minerals data) and partly because the data has not been systematically collected on an annual basis (such as recycling figures for Construction & Demolition (C&D) waste).
+- South Downs Local Plan (July 2019); - The South Downs National Park Authority is preparing an Area Action Plan (AAP) for the Shoreham Cement Works - Worthing Core Strategy (2011). - The Submission Draft Worthing Local Plan Consultation took place between January 2021 and March 2021. - 1.4.
+Reference should also be made to the Authority Monitoring Reports produced by the District and Borough Councils and for the South Downs Local Plan. - 1.5.
+Some of the primary data required to complete the monitoring report is not directly available for the monitoring year.
+This is partly due to issues surrounding commercial sensitivity of data (particularly the case for minerals data) and partly because the data has not been systematically collected on an annual basis (such as recycling figures for Construction and Demolition (C&D) waste).
 This means that some figures used are calculated based on a methodology.
-This monitoring report is for the period 1 April 2018 to 31 March 2019 but some of the data for minerals and waste relates to the calendar year 2019.
+This monitoring report is for the period 1 April 2019 to 31 March 2020 but some of the data for minerals and waste relates to the calendar year 2020.